Yael Goldman

 Yael Goldman-Pfeffer (יעל גולדמן-פפר; born 24 September 1978) is an Israeli television host, actress, and model.

 Early life

 Yael Goldman was born in Kiryat Ono, Israel.
 Both her parents Dan Goldman and Idit (née Fishler) are of Ashkenazi Jewish descent.
 She served as a soldier in the Intelligence Corps of the Israel Defense Forces.

-In 2005 Goldman began studying business management an the College of Management in Rishon LeZion near Tel Aviv.
+In 2005 Goldman began studying business management at the College of Management in Rishon LeZion near Tel Aviv.

-Between 2006 and 2008, Goldman studied at The Yoram Loewenstein Acting Studio.
+Between 2006 and 2008, Goldman studied at the Yoram Loewenstein Performing Arts Studio.

 Career

 Modeling

 After finishing her military service, Goldman began her modeling career in 1998, modeling for the Betty Rockaway modeling agency.
 Through the years she has modeled in Paris and New York City, in magazines, participated in a Bourgeois campaign (subsidiary of Chanel), and campaigns for Galeries Lafayette, Armani and McDonald's.
 At the same time, In Israel Goldman became the leading model of the Israel-based clothing company Crocker and in 2000 was chosen to be the leading model of the Israel-based clothing company Castro.

 In 2004 Goldman was chosen to model in the hair products campaign of the Israeli shampoo Natural Formula after the company did a survey in which 14,000 people chose her.
 In the beginning of 2005 Goldman was chosen to be the leading model of the jewelry company H. Stern and later on her contract with the company was extended for another year.
 As part of her work for H. Stern she modeled along with Kate Moss.
 In addition, in 2005, Goldman was the leading model for the fashion company Bonita and led its campaign for two years.

 In 2008 Goldman was chosen to be the new model of the Sebocalm company instead of Michal Yanai.
 In 2008 Goldman participated in the campaign for the Boutique Cassidy.

 In February 2010 Goldman was selected as the presenter of the fashion designer Maya Negri for the spring-summer season of 2010.